ad0nis/ntlm_relay_gat/README.md

 Before you begin, ensure you have met the following requirements:

-- `proxychains` properly configured with Impacket SOCKS relay port
+- `proxychains` properly configured with ntlmrelayx SOCKS relay port
 - Python 3.6+
 - Impacket
 - Concurrent Futures Module (included in Python 3.2+)